marcoverl/CVUserGuide/source/Overview.rst

-Overview of CloudVeneto.it
+Overview of CloudVeneto
 ==========================

-**CloudVeneto.it** is an OpenStack based cloud.
+**CloudVeneto** is an OpenStack based cloud.

-It implements a IaaS (Infrastructure as a service): it allows the instantiation of Virtual Machines (VMs) of the desired environments (in terms of operating system, installed software, etc.) and of the desired flavors (in terms of processors, memory size, etc.).
+It allows the
+instantiation of Virtual Machines (VMs) of the desired environments (in terms of operating system, installed software, etc.) and of the desired flavors (in terms of processors, memory size, etc.).
+It also provides storage volumes that can be attached to such virtual instances.

+CloudVeneto also offers higher level services, such as the orchestration of multiple resources, the instantiation of elastic batch systems, the provision of Kubernetes clusters, etc.

-Even if it is a single, logical Cloud service, its resources are spread in two different locations: the INFN Padova - University of Padova's "Dipartimento di Fisica e Astronomia" computing centre, and INFN Laboratori Nazionali di Legnaro (LNL).
+Even if it is a single, logical Cloud service, its resources are spread in two different locations: Padova (INFN Padova - University of Padova's "Dipartimento di Fisica e Astronomia"), and INFN Laboratori Nazionali di Legnaro (LNL).

 The CloudVeneto is currently based on the *Rocky* version of the OpenStack